Registration FAQ

 -

-How long will it take to have my application completed with the Alberta Dental Association and College?
+How long will it take to complete my application with the CDSA?

 -